Review: ‘Game Changer’ (2025), starring Ram Charan, Kiara Advani, Anjali, S. J. Suryah, Srikanth and Sunil

 Gurbir is enough of a gentleman to be aware that as a boss, he should not be trying to date an employee unless he is absolutely sure that the employee wants this type of relationship.
 Saloni thinks Gurbir is a nice guy who’s emotionally mature.
 She is also lonely because she doesn’t have any friends in Mussoorie.
 In the meantime, Gurbir and Saloni hang out together as platonic colleagues.

-One fateful night, Gurbir and Saloni are one of these platonic dates during a trip where they’re both staying at the same hotel.
+One fateful night, Gurbir and Saloni are on one of these platonic dates during a trip where they’re both staying at the same hotel.
 Saloni gets drunk and impulsively has sex with Gurbir in his hotel room.
 When she goes back to her hotel room, she’s shocked to see Akhil waiting for her because he wanted to surprise her.
 (Can you say “stalker”?)

 Akhil has brought a cake with him because that day happens to be the ex-couple’s wedding anniversary.
 Saloni is drunk and lonely, so she has sex with Akhil on the same night, within less than an hour after having sex with Gurbir.
 And because “Bad Newz” already reveals in the beginning that Saloni has a heteropaternal superfecundation pregnancy, you can easily guess what happens during the rest of this movie.